antonjan/LoRa_APRS_iGate/README.md

 ![TTGO LoRa32](pics/lora_aprs_2.jpeg)<br>
     Then select the tracker.json and edit with the following information.
 ![TTGO LoRa32](pics/lora_aprs_01.jpeg)<br>
-Ediid the tracker.json to look like this chnaging your callsign
+Edit the tracker.json file in the data directory to look like this changing your callsign and save the file.
+[CTRL-s]

 	{
 		"callsign":"NOCALL-7",